Recommender Systems

 Code

-# That's not the right way to do it!
+# We are pulling these hyperparameters out of the air -- that's not the right way to do it!

 RS = MF.als_MF(rank = 20, lambda_ = 1)